 For students' quick 5-10 minute questions or resume critique without an appointment.

-Make an appointment with a course counselor through Handshake.
+Make an appointment with a course coach through Handshake.

 See CDC's upcoming career events.